Shepardeon/LunaSpark/README.md

 2. Run a setup script from the `Scripts/` folder to generate project files
 3. Start hacking at it

 Note that no macOS setup script is currently provided; you can duplicate the Linux script and adjust accordingly.
+Also, ideally most libraries should be built for their respective OS, but as of now, only Windows binaries are provided.

 ## License
 - MIT License for this repository (see `LICENSE.txt` for more details)